 Patti exemplifies what it means to be a caring and compassionate caregiver

-During Sunshine Week in June, three Bronson Methodist Hospital nurses were honored with the Sunshine Award.
+During Sunshine Week in June, four Bronson patient care assistants were honored with the Sunshine Award.
 The annual award recognizes nursing assistants who work alongside Bronson’s nursing team to ensure patients have the best possible experience during their hospital stay.

 Patti Oliver, one of the recipients of the Sunshine Award, was recognized by a co-worker who shares: